wernsey/Jatalog/README.md

-# Java Datalog Engine with Stratified Negation
+# Java Datalog Engine with Semi-Naive Evaluation and Stratified Negation

 ## Notes, Features and Properties:

+* The engine implements semi-naive bottom-up evaluation.
 * It implements stratified negation, or Stratified Datalog~.
 * It can parse and evaluate Datalog programs from files and Strings (actually anything that implements java.io.Reader).
 * It has a fluent API through which it can be embedded in Java applications to run queries.
 See the main() method for examples.
 * It implements "=", "<>" (alternatively "!="), "<", "<=", ">" and ">=" as built-in predicates.
 * It avoids third party dependencies because it is a proof-of-concept.
 It should be able to stand alone.
-* Values with "quoted strings" are supported, but to prevent a value like "Hello World" from being confused with a variable, it is stored internally with a " prefix, i.e. "Hello" is stored as `"Hello`.
-    This is why the `toString(Map<String, String> bindings)` method uses `substring(1)` on the term.
-* Also, predicates can't be in quotes.
-Is this a desirable feature?
+* Values with "quoted strings" are supported.

 ## Usage